-The same goes for science, the concepts of science, not the people who set themselves up as scientists to better qualify their role as the servants of power.
-We are not against 'thought' of course, what we are against is 'specialisation'.
-No matter what area it comes from it is always the harbinger of new power systems, new forms of exwill make possible in the near future.
+The same goes for science, the concepts of science, not the people who set themselves up as scientists to better qualify plication of this research will make possible in the near future.
 The first fear would still hold even if technology were to put a brake on itself and science were to stop 'thinking'.
 That being impossible, the second is more than well-founded.